rvosa/bio-phylo-forest-dbtree/docs/paper.md

-cases where trees that might have polytomies are represented in databases, the topology is captured using adjacency lists, where each database record for a node (except the root) contains a reference to its parent by way of a foreign key relation.
+cases where trees that might have polytomies are represented in databases, the topology is captured using adjacency lists, where each database record for a node (except the root) contains a reference to its parent by way of a foreign key relation [e.g. see @Vos:2017].
 The downside of this is that tree traversal requires recursive queries: to get from a tip to the root, each focal node along the path has to be visited in turn to look up the foreign key relation to its parent.
 This is relatively slow.
 A possible solution to this is to use relational database engines that compute transitive closures, but not all commonly-used engines support those, and their computation imposes additional computational cost on the ones that do.

 Pre-computing certain metrics and topological indexes as column values can obviate the need for some recursions entirely, speeding up topological